skalexet/tic-tac-toe/README.md

 Tic-Tac-Toe game with random playing logic

 Hello my fellow colleges!
-This web application was build in a very happy time ago using plainest javascript by young beginner and now as an instance to explore some basics of migration to typescript I'd describe as a full of fun!
+This web application was build yonks ago using plainest javascript by young beginner and now as an instance to explore some basics of migration to typescript I'd describe as a full of fun!